cba023/alaya-devdocs/docs/WASM智能合约开发.md

 ### Introduction

-This tutorial is mainly to guide users to create a simple HelloWorld smart contract using wasm language on PlatON, compile, deploy, and call this contract through platon-truffle.If you want to use a richer API.
+This tutorial is mainly to guide users to create a simple HelloWorld smart contract using wasm language on Alaya, compile, deploy, and call this contract through platon-truffle.If you want to use a richer API.

 ### Platon-truffle Introduction

-Platon-truffle is a tool provided by PlatON that can compile, deploy, and invoke smart contracts locally.
+Platon-truffle is a tool provided by Alaya that can compile, deploy, and invoke smart contracts locally.
 For specific installation and usage manuals, refer to:

 - Platon-truffle develop tools[specific installation](https://platon-truffle.readthedocs.io/en/v0.13.1/getting-started/installation.html)
 - Platon-truffle develop tools[usage manuals](https://platon-truffle.readthedocs.io/en/v0.13.1/)